jetbrains-academy/Machine-Learning-101/Horror Trees/Predicate/task.md

 To build a decision tree, in each step, we will need to divide the sample from a tree node into two independent sub-samples and calculate the entropy of each of them.
-For convenience, we will create a separate class `Predicate` in the `divide.py`; it will keep the values of the characteristic and the threshold value used in division.
+For convenience, we will create a separate class `Predicate` in the `divide.py`; it will store the values of the characteristic and the threshold value used in division.

 ### Task

-Realize the method `divide`, which allows dividing the sample into two independent sub-samples according to a certain characteristic.
+Implement the method `divide`, which allows dividing the sample into two independent sub-samples according to a certain characteristic.
 The function should take a dataset (`X`) and class labels (`y`).
 Mind that the dataset contains two types of characteristics – nominal and quantitative ones.
 First, the method needs to check if the characteristic is